snailonbail/obsidian-vault/Roll Tempus/Altor.md

 >After a long and arduous battle, he stood atop the boar and felt happiness.
 Happy that he was helpful to others.
 Happy that he saved someone.
 Happy that he was able to show his strength.
 >
 >Ever since then, he's been chasing that happiness, killing monsters and saving the villages he travels to.*

+Thank you for such an amazing year with all the incredibe support ! !

+2021 was the year of me going "I'll give this one last chance and if I can't do it I give up for good".
+2022 was the "ok damn, but can you keep it up tho?!".

+It was the most gamedev work I got the chance to work on in any given year!
+Thank you for sticking with me~

+2023 will be insane I promise !
+Starting with these two.